zulip/zulip/docs/documentation/api.md

 `{generate_code_example(python)|/messages/render:post|example}`
 wherever that string appears in the API documentation.

+* Additional Python imports can be added using the custom `x-python-examples-extra-imports` field in the OpenAPI definition.
+* Endpoints that only administrators can use should be tagged with the custom `x-requires-administrator` field in the OpenAPI definition.

 ### Parameters

 We have a separate Markdown extension to document the parameters that